oliviergob/LambdaAuthApp/README.md

 There are two types of users:

 * Basic users can:
+  * Authenticate
-  * View Basic Data
+  * View Basic Data (by calling basicDataAccess Lambda function)
   * Reset their password
 * Admin users can also:
-  * View Sensitive Data
+  * View Sensitive Data (by calling adminDataAccess Lambda function)
   * Create other users

-The top menus are always on, this is by design, the goal of this app is to prove the authentication / groups mechanism provided by Cognito + Iam Roles.

 Demo
 -------------